- Assurance, external (audit)Assurance, external (audit)

 - Task Force on Nature-related Financial Disclosures (TNFD)Task Force on Nature-related Financial Disclosures (TNFD)

-On the model of the TCFD, the Task Force on Nature-related Financial Disclosures (TNFD) is a global initiative which aims to give financial institutions and companies a complete picture of their environmental risks.
-The organization aims to deliver in 2023 a framework for organizations to report and act on evolving nature-related risks, in order to support a shift in global financial flows away from nature-negative outcomes and toward nature-positive outcomes.
+Modeled on the TCFD, the Task Force on Nature-related Financial Disclosures (TNFD) is a global initiative which aims to give financial institutions and companies a complete picture of their environmental risks.
+The organization aims to deliver a framework for organizations to report and act on evolving nature-related risks, in order to support a shift in global financial flows away from nature-negative outcomes and toward nature-positive outcomes.
+In March 2022, TNFD released the first beta version of its recommendation framework.
+Three more rounds of drafts for consultation will be submitted, with the final version of the framework expected to be released in September 2023.

 - The Six CapitalsThe Six Capitals